ninastoessinger/word-o-mat/README.md

 - word-o-mat is UTF-8 compliant, so you can also use it for languages other than English (I’ve only tested it for Latin-based languages for now).
 This uses the Unicode info of the glyphs, so make sure you have your codepoints assigned properly.

-- Ships with built-in word lists for: *English*, *Catalan*, Czech, Danish, Dutch, Finnish, *French*, *German*, Hungarian, Italian, *Norwegian*, Slovak, and Spanish.
+- Ships with built-in word lists for: *English*, *Catalan*, Czech, Danish, *Dutch*, Finnish, *French*, *German*, Hungarian, Italian, *Norwegian*, Slovak, and Spanish.
 Word lists contain approximately 20.000 words each and are derived from lists compiled by Hermit Dave from public/free movie subtitle sources, used with permission and licensed under Creative Commons – Attribution / ShareAlike 3.0.
 You can also still use custom wordlists.
 (For best results use UTF-8 encoding.)
 Some of the language word lists have been manually checked and corrected:
-- German (Nina Stössinger)
+- German, Dutch (Nina Stössinger)
 - Norwegian (Sindre Bremnes of Monokrom) – https://monokrom.no/
 - French (La Police Type Foundry with David Hodgetts) – https://github.com/LaPolice
 - Catalan (Joancarles Casasín) - https://github.com/casasin